Related articles HERE

 Hurricanes counterbalance the ocean's tendency to leach carbon dioxide from the atmosphere.
 This leaching, if unchecked, would result in a catastrophic cooling of the planet.
 On the other hand, hurricanes prevent the oceans from trapping too much of the sun's heat by helping to circulate greenhouse gases globally as they shade the ocean locally, preventing heat from building up too dramatically for the safety of certain sea creatures."
 [11]

-Likewise earthquakes play a vital role in providing for mankind’s survival.
-Without them, “nutrients essential for land life would erode off the continents and accumulate in the oceans.
-In a relatively brief time, land creatures, at least the advanced species, would starve.”
-[14]
+Likewise earthquakes play a vital role in providing for mankind's survival.
+Without them nutrients essential for land life would erode off the continents and accumulate in the oceans.
+In a relatively brief time, land creatures, at least the advanced species, would starve.
+Thanks to the movement of the Earth's tectonic plates, these nutrients are recycled back onto the continents.

 Plate tectonics also help regulate the earth's climate, preventing the onset of scorching or freezing temperatures that would make mammalian life impossible.
 In sum, plate tectonics are a necessary prerequisite to human survival on the only planet known to sustain life.

-[Also See Anthropic Principles]
+Also See Anthropic Principles

 So if hurricanes and earthquakes etc. do contribute to the survival of complex life on earth, how do we reconcile this with the fact that they also take life by the thousands.
 Unfortunately, factors like human need, carelessness, indifference or greed greatly multiply the extent of the destruction and fatalities caused by natural disasters.